ibm-cloud-docs/cephaas/environ_requirements.md

 *  The maintenance personnel must wear a wrist strap when coming into contact with information technology (IT) equipment during hardware maintenance.
 The wrist strap must be properly functioning and grounded.

 Before installation, the equipment is in the powered-down state when it is removed from the container.
 The allowable nonoperating environment is provided to define the environmental range that an unpowered system can experience for a short time without sustaining damage.

-For more information, see Table 1 - 5 in [Environmental design criteria](https://www.ibm.com/docs/en/storage-ready-node?topic=installation-site-preparation-environment){: external}.